Louis-ChunHongChan/Self_Study_Programming/README.md

 - ```private``` inheritance means all become private

-**<u>Virtual Functions</u>**
+**<ins>Virtual Functions</ins>**

-- Use dynamic dispatch: implemented by V-table (virtual table) that contains all the virtual functions in the base class, map them to the correct overwritten functions at runtime
+- Use dynamic dispatch: implemented by V-table (virtual table) which is a table of function pointers to all the virtual methods and map them to corresponding derived class method at runtime

   1. Require addition space for the V-table
   2. Every time the virtual function get called, it has to go through the V-table to find the function to map to